odcambc/GPR68_processing/README.md

 # GPR68 DMS sequencing processing workflow with Dumpling

-This repository contains the snakemake-based workflow for implementing the deep mutational scanning experiments in Howard, Hoppe, et al 2023.
+This repository contains the snakemake-based workflow for implementing the deep mutational scanning experiments in ["Molecular basis of proton-sensing by G protein-coupled receptors," Matthew K Howard, Nicholas Hoppe, Xi-Ping Huang, Christian B Macdonald, Eshan Mehrotra, Patrick Rockefeller Grimes, Adam M Zahm, Donovan D Trinidad, Justin G English, Willow Coyote-Maestas, Aashish Manglik bioRxiv 2024.04.17.590000; doi: https://doi.org/10.1101/2024.04.17.590000](https://doi.org/10.1101/2024.04.17.590000).
 This was performed using our [Dumpling](https://github.com/odcambc/dumpling) pipeline.

 If you don't want to reproduce the analysis, but just want to see the results,